Updated June 23, 2021

 Unit staff is responsible for ensuring compliance with remote work agreement expectations, applicable laws, policies and procedures.

 For “non-United States workers,” e.g., employees in H-1B, TN, E-3 or J-1 status, call the International Center at (734)-764-9310 to discuss immigration compliance.

 Review your "Current Local" address and edit if needed.
 To update your current address, go through Wolverine Access, and select Employee Self Service > Campus Personal Information > Addresses > Current Local.

 Provider networks are the primary consideration with respect to off campus benefit enrollment.
 Employees should select a health plan that will provide them with the desired level of coverage and provider network flexibility in their area.

 Travel and/or Moving Expenses

-Whenever staff members request to but are not required to work from a non-University site, travel and/or moving expense reimbursement is at the discretion of the department and staff should expect the reimbursement to be subject to personal income tax.
+Whenever staff members request to but are not required to work from a non-University site, unless otherwise agreed the employee is responsible for all expenses related to remote work, including but not limited to commuting, travel and/or moving expenses.
+Staff should expect any reimbursement provided to be subject to personal income tax.